ICL Counselor in Brooklyn, New York

-- Basic knowledge of mental illness and serious emotional disturbances of children and adolescents.
+- Basic knowledge of mental illness and serious emotional disturbances and substance abuse disorders.

-- Basic knowledge of treatment, rehabilitation, and community support programs as they relate to clients/residents, families, and staff.
+- Basic knowledge of treatment, rehabilitation, and community support programs as they relate to consumers/residents, families, and staff.

 - Basic knowledge of routine clinical procedures and medications.

 - Basic knowledge of techniques for identifying and preventing potentially violent behavior, including crisis management techniques.

 - Ability to work with consumers/residents, families, and staff in a caring and respectful manner, and with due understanding of and consideration for cultural differences.